storyful/ember-syfl-blueprints/README.md

 If you'd like to add changes, please send a PR with your changes and make sure at least one other person reviews it!

-For more information on using ember-cli, visit [https://ember-cli.com/](https://ember-cli.com/).

 License
 ------------------------------------------------------------------------------